Fly Fishing For Trout: 39 Tips For More Trout

 26. Use Dry Fly Dressing

-I have found that most of the time, the higher your fly floats or sits on the surface the better that fly works.
-I have found half sunk flies do not work as well most of the time.
+I have found that most of the time, the higher your fly floats or sits on the surface, the better that fly works.

 27. Use Longer Leaders and Thinner Leaders For Dry Fly Fishing

-When dry fly fishing for trout, your fly line is usually on the surface of the water, and since it’s often brightly colored and thick it can be seen by the trout and that can spook the trout.
+When dry fly fishing, your fly line is usually on the surface of the water, and since it’s often brightly colored and thick, it can be seen by the trout, and it can spook the trout.

-Therefore, use a 9 to a 13-foot leader with a 2 to 3-foot tippet.
+Therefore, use a 9 to 13-foot leader with a 2 to 3-foot tippet.

 28. Targeting Fish Properly